How does college change the parent-child relationship?

 Many undergrads, particularly student living on campus, can get caught in a limbo of independence and dependence – a situation that has a significant effect on parents’ and children’s relations.

 College is a wonderful opportunity for students to discover themselves while getting their education.
 But as they discover themselves, they can also fall into conflict with their parents.
 One example of why this may arise is because they started using an online essay writing service, which their parents weren’t happy about.

 This can lead to many misunderstandings between the parents and their child.
-If you want to improve a father-son relationship or mother-daughter relationship issues, it is worth reading free essays and examples talking about conflicts essays, as it gives an idea about how to approach it.
+If you want to improve a father-son relationship or mother-daughter relationship issues, it is worth reading free essays and examples talking about conflict, as it gives an idea about how to approach it.
 Reading these essays can help you find ways to resolve any conflicts that you might be facing.

 It might also give you a better idea about why you are facing these particular issues, and can ultimately help you to understand your child better.

 Moving away from home and starting higher education can leave many students feeling stressed.
 All the structures and familiar comforts of home have gone, and they no longer have set routines to fall back on.

 They don’t have their parents cooking meals for them, doing their laundry and setting boundaries.
 They also don’t have their mom and dad on hand with a hug, advice or reassuring words when they need them.

 Now they need to set and stick to their own routines, create their own boundaries and solve many day to day difficulties themselves.
 This will inevitably change their relationship with their parents forever – something that all parties can struggle with until the ‘new normal’ settles in.